My RLSS UK

 after exhausting all options, contact [email protected] for further guidance

-This list is not exhaustive.
-In all instances where the ATC/P has put measures in place these should be recorded as detailed within this policy.
+In all instances where the ATC/P, trainer, or assessor has put measures in place these should be recorded as detailed within this policy.

-If a real or potential conflict of interest is found not to have been disclosed, then RLSS UK will consider the appropriateness of an investigation under its malpractice amount maladministration policy.
+If an actual or perceived conflict of interest is found not to have been disclosed, then RLSS UK Qualifications will consider the appropriateness of an investigation under its Malpractice and Maladministration Policy.

 Contact Details